Sorry, you need to enable JavaScript to visit this website.

 • What existing policies and solutions can we learn from to better promote the well-being of humans, animals, and the environment in a holistic manner and increase resilience against future pandemics?

-• How can we better harness science, technology, and innovation to advance progress on SDG 3, such as AI-driven diagnostics, telemedicine, and mobile health tools for transformative solutions, especially for underserved populations in remote areas and Fragile, Conflict-Affected, and Vulnerable (FCV) settings?
+• How can we better harness science, technology, and innovation to advance progress on SDG 3, such as AI-driven diagnostics, telemedicine, and mobile health tools for transformative solutions, especially for underserved populations in remote areas and in Fragile, Conflict-Affected, and Vulnerable (FCV) settings?